-- Emigrants: Local financial assistance made available to emigrants is subject to the 1:1 ratio. - Non-residents: Authorised Dealers may grant or authorise local financial assistance facilities to non-residents in respect of bona fide foreign direct investments into South Africa without restrictions. - Where the funds are required for the acquisition of residential property or other financial transactions, the 1:1 ratio will apply. - Affected persons (i.e. where non-residents directly or indirectly owns 75% or more of an entity): There is no restriction on the amount that could be borrowed locally in instances where an affected person wishes to borrow locally to finance a foreign direct investment into South Africa or for domestic working capital requirements.
+- Emigrants: local financial assistance made available to emigrants is subject to the 1:1 ratio. - Non-residents: authorised dealers may grant or authorise local financial assistance facilities to non-residents in respect of bona fide foreign direct investments into South Africa without restrictions.
+Where the funds are required for the acquisition of residential property or other financial transactions, the 1:1 ratio will apply. - Affected persons (i.e. where non-residents directly or indirectly own 75% or more of an entity): there is no restriction on the amount that could be borrowed locally in instances where an affected person wishes to borrow locally to finance a foreign direct investment into South Africa or for domestic working capital requirements.
 Wholly non-resident owned subsidiaries may borrow locally up to 100% of the total shareholders' investment, in respect of the acquisition of residential property and or other financial transactions.
-The effect of local participation in non-resident controlled entities is to make the abovementioned norms more liberal the greater the local participation, i.e. the ability to borrow locally increases.
+The effect of local participation in non-resident the greater the local participation, i.e. the ability to borrow locally increases.
 This is based on a formula.